ThrowTheSwitch/Ceedling/CONTRIBUTING.md

 Are there side effects or other unintuitive consequences of this change?
 Here's the place to explain them.

- - Bullet points are okay, too
+ - Bullet points are awesome, too

- - A hyphen or asterisk should be used for the bullet, preceded by a single space, with blank lines in between
+ - A hyphen should be used for the bullet, preceded by a single space, with blank lines in between

 Note the fixed or relevant GitHub issues at the end: